-Tucson also faces significant state law constraints given SB 1070.323 Although the United States Supreme Court invalidated most of the provisions of SB 1070 on preemption grounds in Arizona v.
-United States,324 several provisions survived.
-On their face, these limit Tucson's ability to protect residents' healthy, safety, and constitutional rights by limiting local enforcement of civil immigration laws.
+Tucson also faces significant state law constraints given SB $1070.^{326}$ Although the United States Supreme Court invalidated most of the provisions of SB 1070 on preemption grounds in Arizona v.
+United $States, ^{327}$ several provisions survived.
+On their face, these limit Tucson's ability to protect residents' health, safety, and constitutional rights by limiting local enforcement of civil immigration laws.

-Accordingly, Arizona state law likely could require Tucson to provide information covered by Section 1373 to federal officials even if that measure itself is invalid.
-Tucson would risk state-not federal penalties if it restricted officials from sending, receiving, or maintaining information covered by 1373.
+Accordingly, Arizona state law likely could require Tucson to provide information covered by Section 1373 to federal officials even if Section 1373 itself is invalid.
+Tucson would risk state-not federal-penalties if the city restricted officials from sending, receiving, or maintaining information covered by 1373.
 Indeed, state law already requires greater cooperation from local officials than does Section 1373 insofar as it compels them to inquire into immigration status in certain situations.